An employee just told you: “I heard you’re selling the business.”

 Your first reaction will shape everything that follows.
 Don’t deny it.
 Don’t panic.
 Follow a plan.

 In a Quebec SME, where business networks often overlap — shared suppliers, employees who know each other, clients in the same circle — a leak rarely stays local for long.
-The broader framework of confidentiality in a business sale explains why it matters so much; this article covers what to do when it’s already been compromised.
+The broader framework of confidentiality in a business sale explains why it matters so much.
+Here, we look at what to do when it’s already been compromised.

 How leaks happen